KxSystems/docs/docs/ref/maps.md

 ---
-keywords: adverb, case,dictionary, distributive, distributor, each, each both, each left, each parallel, each prior, each right, iterate, iterator, kdb+, keyword, map, mnemonic, operator, parallel, prior, q, unary
+keywords: adverb, case, dictionary, each, each both, each left, each parallel, each prior, each right, iterate, iterator, kdb+, keyword, map, mnemonic, operator, parallel, prior, q, unary
 ---

 # Maps